hardliner66/magic_system/README.md

 Multiple Pools of Mana.
 Each pool is used for a certain category of Magick.
 Pools can have different means of recharging.

-Physical Mana - sleep to recharge
+- Physical Mana - sleep to recharge
-Spiritual Mana - pray to recharge (evil magic can poison the soul) Elemental Mana - drink water to recharge
+- Spiritual Mana - pray to recharge (evil magic can poison the soul)
+- Elemental Mana - drink water, be near fire, go somewhere with wind to recharge (depending on the element)

 ## Magicks and forms